Claryfing category confusions in the debate about God

 History records events that happened once.
 If we destroyed all records of the Magna Carta, no laboratory could reconstruct it.
 Does this mean the Magna Carta never existed?
 Of course not.
 It means we've lost the testimony.

 Christianity is not a scientific theory about how nature behaves.
-It's a historical claim about events that occurred: a man who lived, taught, was executed, and according to witnesses, appeared alive afterward.
+It's a historical claim about events that occurred: a God-man who lived, taught, was executed, and according to witnesses, appeared alive afterwards.
 These claims stand or fall on the reliability of testimony, not on laboratory repeatability.

 Demanding that God be "rediscoverable" like a chemical element is demanding that the Creator of the universe behave like an object within the universe.
 It treats God as a phenomenon rather than as the source of all phenomena.